SooL/documentation/blinky.md

 ### Cleaning up

+> Deeply out of date

 First of all, you should clean you project up by removing any unnecessary files.
 To make it simple, you may remove all files in `Drivers/`, `main.c` and `system_stm32fYxx.c`, leaving only the linker script (`stm32f30_flash.ld`) and the startup script `startup_stm32f303x8.s`.

 ### Enabling C++ support

+> Deeply out of date

 To enable the C++ support on an Embedded C Project you have to go in `File` -> `New` -> `Convert to a C/C++ project (Add C/C++ Nature)`.
 Chose to convert your project to C++ without changing anything else.